wistia/wistia-api/README.md

     Wistia::Media.find('YOUR_MEDIA_ID')

-Find Projecs based on project id in your account:
+Find Projects based on project id in your account:

     Wistia::Project.find('YOUR_PROJECT_ID')